-The Chronic Disease Research Group (CDRG), formed by HCMC nephrologists to investigate public health issues related to chronic illnesses and treatment, enriches the training experience by giving fellows access to skilled research mentors.
-Under a multimillion-dollar contract with the National Institutes of Health (NIH), the research group has served as the Coordinating Center and the Cardiovascular Disease Special Studies Center for the US Renal Data System (USRDS).
-Currently, the research group operates the Scientific Registry of Transplant Recipients (SRTR), which maintains the database for all solid organ transplant statistics and information in the U.S.
+The Chronic Disease Research Group (CDRG), formed by Hennepin Healthcare nephrologists to investigate public health issues related to chronic illnesses and treatment, enriches the training experience by giving fellows access to skilled research mentors.
+Under multimillion-dollar contracts with the National Institutes of Health (NIH), the research group currently serves as the coordinating center for the US Renal Data System (USRDS) and Scientific Registry of Transplant Recipients (SRTR), both of which serve important needs for epidemiologic research in the US on dialysis and transplant recipients.

 Applications are accepted through ERAS

-Prospective candidates must show completion of a three-year residency in internal medicine.
+Prospective candidates must show completion of an ACGME-accredited residency in Internal Medicine.

 Your application must include: